aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 ---I remember fucking you in the car at the drive in during Disney's Mulan.
 Well, I don't remember the fucking, (I wish I did).
 I just remember I never saw the movie.
 And I remember dropping the used condom on the ground outside the car, and feeling bad about it.
 But also transgressive-dirty-hot.

----I remember you gave me amazing blowjobs.
+---I remember you gave me amazing blow-jobs.
 I'm fairly certain they were the best I ever had.
 But I don't remember any specific instance or details.
 I also remember that you were a great kisser, with those beautiful full lips.
 But I don't remember any specific instance or details of that either.

 ---I remember being so excited that you were coming to visit me one weekend at college.
 But you never arrived.

 ---I remember meeting up with you for a quick reunion a few years later.
 We were both seeing other people.
 We got some lunch.
 We flirted.
 I remember convincing you --- pressuring you really --- to come back to my parent's empty house and fuck me.
 I remember making out with you on the couch, you were extremely hesitant.
 You eventually relented I fucked you in the upstairs back bedroom.
 I explicitly remember cumming while fucking you from behind.
 Afterwards we were talking and I disclosed that I wasn't really in any kind of relationship anymore.
 You felt betrayed by me because you did have a serious boyfriend and we weren't fully sharing the guilt of having cheated.
 You accused me of taking advantage of you.
 Of thinking with my dick.
 I felt terrible about that.
 But I have always treasured that scene of illicit passion with you.
 My father's neighbor saw you leave and asked me who you were.
 I said, "an old friend."
 He said, "she doesn't look that old to me!"

 ---I remember meeting up with you and your boyfriend years later at a bar in the city after you had your first kid.
 I remember being jealous of how hot you were.
-I remember catching a glimps of your panties (they had cherries printed on them) above the waistline of your jeans when you bent over to shoot pool, or something like that.
+I remember catching a glimpse of your panties (they had cherries printed on them) above the waistline of your jeans when you bent over to shoot pool, or something like that.

 ---I remember being on a brutally long hot hike in the mountains by myself, and I distracted myself from the misery by daydreaming for hours about fucking you --- driven by a vague kinky fantasy that I had been the one to get you pregnant.
 I never told you about that.

 ---I remember going to visit you and your boyfriend, and I stupidly missed the last train home.
 You graciously drove me back into the city.

 ---I remember going to visit you after your second kid, dragging along my girlfriend at the time.
-I rememmber a vauge wish the visit would turn into a hot threesome, but that was an impractical fantasy and of course it never happened.
+I remember a vague wish the visit would turn into a hot threesome, but that was an impractical fantasy and of course it never happened.
 I remember someone got stung by a bee in your backyard.
 I think this was the last time I saw you in person.
 The greater part of our adult lives has passed since then.

+2022-02-19 17:41:32